jphaugla/redisResilience/README.md

 ```bash
 git clone https://github.com/jphaugla/redisResilience
 ```

+### Multiple options for creating the environment:
+* run with docker-compose using a flask and redis container
+* installing for mac os
+* running on linux (probably in the cloud)
+* running on kubernetes (example uses GKE)

-### Docker Compose Startup
+### Docker Compose
 * Open terminal and change to the github home where you will see the docker-compose.yml file
   * If docker resources are limited, comment out nodes re2 and re4 in the docker compose file.
 ```bash
 docker-compose build
 docker-compose up -d
 ```
-### Setup Redis Enterprise Cluster and database
+### Setup Redis Enterprise and DB
-NOTE:   There is a second docker-compose-consumer.yml file.
+NOTE:   There is a second docker-compose-consumer.yml file .
 I was not able to get this to work to run the consumer under the same docker-compose setup.
 Not sure if it is a resource issue on my mac or a network issue with the second yaml file.
 For now, the consumer needs to be run outside of docker
 * Setup the redis enterprise cluster and create the active/active database
   * if docker resources are limited, comment out the lines for nodes re2 and re4
 ```bash